-The Discovery snowshoe trails are those snowshoe trails that are run by the ski resort.
-Folk have to pay to access these trails, and the entrance to them is located near the bottom of the Goldie Magic Carpet.
+The Discovery snowshoe trails are snowshoe trails run by the ski resort.
+Folk have to pay to access these trails, and the entrance to them is near the bottom of the Goldie Magic Carpet.

 There are about a dozen snowshoe trails within the paid area of Mount Seymour.
 Trails are rated for their difficulty by their colour, with a green circle meaning easy, a blue square meaning intermediate and a black diamond meaning difficult.

 For a map of the ticketed trails at Mount Seymour click Discovery Trail Map.

 Ticket prices for the 2022/2023 snowshoe season are shown below.
 Ticket prices are subject to change, and prices shown do not include taxes and other fees.

 - Adults (ages 19 to 59) – $17

 - Seniors (aged 60+) – $12

 - Youth (ages 13 to 18) – $12

 - Children (sages 5 to 12) – $11